nurdann/ArithmeticaHS/README.md

 ```

 The challenge is now to disambiguate between `name` and `FunctionExpression` because both start with an alphabetic letter.
 We can determine that by parsing for `FunctionExpression` and if unsuccessful backtract.

+To evaluate a function expression, we form a map where an argument in the function definition, that is `FuncDef "fname" ["arg1", ...] ...`, is mapped to an evaluted argument from function expression, that is `FuncExpr "fname" [3, ...]`.

 Use `parseDef` or `parse` so that whitespace is eliminated, otherwise other functions will error out.